-It is part of the Jack Reacher #5 series and is a This thriller is a paperback edition was published by Jove on October 28, 2008 and has 552 pages.
+It is part of the Jack Reacher #5 series and is a thriller that was published by Jove on October 28, 2008 and has 552 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Killing Floor, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School
+Other books by this author which I have reviewed include Killing Floor, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Fifth in the Jack Reacher thriller series about a retired major taking the time to tour America.